Are you looking for a way to add to your home office decor? Follow our steps to makeover your old and ugly file cabinet to give it a fresh look.

 Step 10: Begin To Spray First Coat

-In large sweeping motions work to cover your file cabinet with a spray paint with primer built in.
+In large sweeping motions work to cover your file cabinet with spray paint.

-Step 11: Once Dry, Spray With 2 More Coats
+Step 11: Once Dry, Spray With A Second Coat Of Paint

-Spray at least 3 coats evenly of spray paint.
+Depending on the original color and your new color, you may need to spray at least 3 coats of paint to fully cover your entire cabinet.
 You can see that after one coat it may look a little splotchy.
-Don’t worry just add another layer after each coat dries.
+Don’t worry about it and just add another layer after each coat dries.
 Get our tips for using spray paint on DIY projects.

 Spray Paint Tips